Skip to main content

 }

-Scheduled Transfers can only be cancelled through the UDMG REST API.
+Scheduled Transfers can only be canceled through the UDMG REST API.

 API Endpoint